Commitments & Partnerships

 International Living Futures Institute (ILFI)

-We act as an ambassador and member of the LBC ambassador advisory panel, helping recruit and train future ambassadors for the advocacy of the Living Building Challenge.
+HDR is an Enterprise Sponsor of ILFI.
+Additionally, we act as an ambassador and member of the LBC ambassador advisory panel, helping recruit and train future ambassadors for the advocacy of the Living Building Challenge.

 U.S. Green Building Council (USGBC)